 For the purposes of this report, the geographical coordinates of Tijuana are 32.503 deg latitude, -117.004 deg longitude, and 459 ft elevation.

-The topography within 2 miles of Tijuana contains very significant variations in elevation, with a maximum elevation change of 1,014 feet, and an average elevation above sea level of 388 feet.
-Within 10 miles contains large variations in elevation (2,694 feet).
-Within 50 miles contains extreme variations in elevation (6,483 feet).
+The topography within 2 miles of Tijuana contains very significant variations in elevation, with a maximum elevation change of 1,014 feet and an average elevation above sea level of 388 feet.
+Within 10 miles contains very significant variations in elevation (2,694 feet).
+Within 50 miles contains large variations in elevation (6,483 feet).

 The area within 2 miles of Tijuana is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (46%) and grassland (23%), and within 50 miles by water (45%) and shrubs (37%).